ipython-contrib/jupyter_contrib_nbextensions/README.md

 Also note that if you want a literal backslash to make it into your notebook, you'll need to use two (`\\`).
 JavaScript removes one.

+The full default menu is stored in `boilerplate.js`.
+If you need more details, that's probably the best place to look.

 ## Other menu manipulations